Transformation To Private LTE/5G Networks

 The Rise of Unlicensed Private LTE Networks

 The use cases umbrella for private LTE networks is massive.
 From private networks in geographically restricted LTE areas to licensed organizations who wish to extend their network footprint, industrial deployment and more.
 One of the most popular new use cases for CBRS is LTE-U (unlicensed).
-The monogoto Private LTE solution aims to help those organizations who wish to deploy private LTE network under the GAA unlicensed rules.
+The Monogoto Private LTE solution aims to help those organizations who wish to deploy private LTE networks under the GAA unlicensed rules.
 A network which functions as a WiFi network but with additional brain and muscle.

 Private LTE Use Cases